kevroletin/tshsh/doc/design.md

 A user enters commands into xterm, a puppet is supposed to receive text input and signals.

-We set tty(1) into raw-mode without echo and flow control, but ask it to generate some of the interrupts which we care about.
-So that tty doesn't do any unwanted modifications to the input from a user.
+We set tty(1) into raw-mode without echo and flow control.
+So that tty doesn't do any modifications to the input from a user.
 Hence we can just pass raw user input to a puppet's pup_tty(2).
-The only expected modifications that we asked for from tty(1) are generating certain signals when a user presses ^C, ^Z, etc. (see how we handle signals).
 Puppet's virtual tty is configured by a puppet itself; puppet will get expected behavior because tty(1) is in raw mode, so all the modifications of input happen in pup_tty(2) according to the puppet's requested configuration.
 The same happens with the output: we disable output postprocessing in tty(1) and let all the modifications to happen in (2)pup_tty.
 (2)pup_tty is configured by a puppet so it will get the expected behavior (given that xterm config is in sync with the puppet's expectations, see [](Puppet output) section for details).

-In theory, we can handle signals in two ways: parse raw input from a user or ask tty to parse it and generate signals for us.
-For now, we ask tty to generate signals for simplicity.

 Except for typing commands, users also can paste data from an X clipboard.
 This is a special case because of bracketed paste mode. bracketed paste mode is an